 There is no doubt that the process of creating Augmented Reality apps is intricate.
 Such apps need constant real-time information and access to low-level handset capabilities such as geolocation, gyroscope, accelerometer, camera, and motion sensors.
 3D modeling requires working with third-party frameworks, libraries, and numerous extensions.

 It all becomes possible when choosing to go with native app development.
-Of course, there are AR apps developed with PhoneGap or React Native, but their functionalities are fist-bitingly limited.
+Of course, there are PhoneGap or React Native AR apps, but their functionalities are fist-bitingly limited.
 For example, Wikitude AR SDK works as a plugin for PhoneGap, a module for Titanium and a component for Xamarin.
 But the question is, “Will your app’s performance be good enough to present it to customers?”

 You decide: native or cross-platform?
 First of all, you should consider your business purposes and study the topic.